Why is car insurance so expensive?

-Despite a decrease in the average premium, many of us still think our car insurance is too expensive.
-Find out how premiums are calculated and how you can get a cheaper deal
+With premiums soaring to record highs, it’s little wonder so many of us feel our car insurance is too expensive.
+This article will help you discover how premiums are calculated and how you can get a cheaper deal

 Car insurance can be a major expense, and for some, it can reach into the thousands to pay for annual cover.
 If this is the case, it’s likely because insurers consider you a high-risk driver.

-Your insurance provider determines this risk by considering certain factors, like your age, job title, postcode, and the car you drive.
-But other drivers have an effect on your premiums too; things like fraudulent claims and uninsured drivers hike up the cost of everyone’s insurance.
+Your insurance provider determines the level of risk you pose by considering certain factors, like your age, job title, postcode, and the car you drive.
+But other factors have an effect on prices too; things like fraudulent claims and uninsured drivers hike prices up for everyone.

 Why is car insurance so expensive for young drivers?

-Young drivers in particular may be thinking, why is car expensive so expensive?
-Car insurance companies take age into account when deciding on your premiums because younger people are statistically more likely to claim on their car insurance.
+Young drivers in particular may be thinking: why is car expensive so expensive?
+Age is one of the most important factors when it comes to calculating premiums, because younger people are statistically more likely to make an insurance claim.

 In other words, young drivers carry higher claim risks, so they can often pay more than double the average car insurance premium.